Chris Peace (American football)

-Christopher Aziz Peace (born February 8, 1996) is an American football former coach and outside linebacker who is currently a graduate assistant for the Virginia Cavaliers.
-He played college football at Virginia and in the National Football League (NFL) for the Los Angeles Chargers and New York Giants.
+Christopher Aziz Peace (born February 8, 1996) is an American former professional football player who was an outside linebacker in the National Football League (NFL).
+He played college football for the Virginia Cavaliers and in the NFL for the Los Angeles Chargers and New York Giants.

-Early life and high school
+Early life

 Peace was born in Norfolk, Virginia and grew up mostly in Chesapeake, Virginia.
 He attended Indian River High School through his sophomore year before transferring Warwick High School after his family moved to Newport News, Virginia.
 He transferred again to Denbigh High School before his senior year and was moved to linebacker after playing wide receiver and safety and recorded 20 sacks.
-Peace is married and has one son.